dystropic/amaze/README.md

 A digestif is built for the other change: the one that leaves a receiver more able to cross the next field without being captured by a false signal inside it.
 Not louder, not busier, better oriented.
 The inert kind still counts.
 It circulates as a signal of its own importance, every instance one more tally, so a system can pour out more and more of it while the worth of what it emits falls, and the count climbs the whole way down.

-So AMAZE bets on the difference and not the count.
+So amaze bets on the difference and not the count.
 What a digestif is worth is not how much of it there is.
 It is whether it does work on whoever takes it in: whether, afterward, an agent or a person can see something they could not see, refuse something they would have swallowed, or build something that was out of reach before.
 The object is built to carry that one change and to keep the surrounding flood of counted, inert media from burying it.

 (If something shifted while you read that, a digestif just did its small job on you.
 Keep going.)